Yeinier22/airport-etl-pipeline/README.md

 Automated ETL pipeline built with Python to extract, clean, transform, and load airport data into Parquet storage.

+## Project Overview

+This project demonstrates a complete ETL workflow for airport data.

+The pipeline extracts raw airport data, applies cleaning and transformation rules, exports optimized Parquet datasets, and supports automated execution through GitHub Actions.
+The resulting dataset is used for reporting and visualization in Power BI.

 ## Architecture

 ![Architecture](images/pipeline-diagram.png)